 Morelli Law Firm filed suit on October 13 on behalf of professional tennis player Eugenie “Genie” Bouchard.

-Bouchard, a budding superstar, was ranked No. 5 in the world in 2014 is now ranked 39, down from 35 earlier this year.
-Ms. Bouchard is endorsed by several major companies such as Nike, Babolat, Rolex and Diet Coke.
+Bouchard, a budding superstar, was ranked No. 5 in the world in 2014 and is now ranked 39, down from 35 earlier this year.
+Ms. Bouchard is endorsed by several major companies such as Nike, Babolat, Rolex, and Diet Coke.

 The case is entitled Bouchard v.
-USTA, Inc. et al. The full Complaint can be read here.
+USTA, Inc. et al. Read the full Complaint here.

 Benedict Morelli’s full statement to the NY Times regarding the case can be read here.